Guido Valadares National Hospital: History

 Also in 2014, an external accreditation assessment was carried out at the hospital using the International Finance Corporation (IFC) Hospital Readiness Accreditation survey tool.
 The score that year was only 5.7%; the assessment has been carried out annually ever since, to monitor improvement.

 The same year, a functional analysis of HNGV carried out for the Ministry of Health concluded that management capacities were very low at all levels, with upper and middle managers having no formal educational background in management.
 Consequently, work organisation was very poor, as was the quality of control and supervision.
 Middle management and staff were generally demotivated.

 According to the report of the functional analysis, poor leadership at the hospital was affecting its entire management structure.
 The vast majority of the people interviewed by the report's authors had said that the global situation at the hospital had been deteriorating for years, and that the deterioration had accelerated since 2011.
 Upper management had not been sympathetic to that view, and, in turn, had made complaints of their own about the oversight of the hospital by the Ministry.

 The upper management structure at HNGV was the same as a 50 bed hospital, and the report's authors considered a revised structure HNGV was proposing to the Ministry would be worse.
 Additionally, there were daily major breaches of most elementary hygiene and infection prevention rules, and nobody at the hospital seemed to care.
 The report's recommendations included a drastic change in leadership of the hospital, an improvement in management capacities, alterations to staffing practices, work organisation, supervision and control, and increased systematisation.

 After considering the report, the Ministry developed a four day training program to promote good governance of hospitals.
-The program was held at a number of venues, including four of East Timor's regional reference hospitals, and then, in mid-October 2016, was carried out at HNGV.
+The program was held at a number of venues, including four of Timor-Leste's regional reference hospitals, and then, in mid-October 2016, was carried out at HNGV.

 The following year, 2017, the government of Japan agreed to provide HNGV with a variety of medical equipment worth 200 million yen (approximately million).
 The aim of the grant aid was to improve HNGV's healthcare service, especially for patients needing emergency or obstetrics and gynaecology care.
 That year's IFC Hospital Readiness Accreditation survey score was 26%; additionally, a group of researchers carried out an analysis of drug management in the hospital's department of pharmacy.
 The result of that analysis, which was not published until 2020, indicated that most of the management systems did not yet comply with the applicable standards.

 Meanwhile, on 16 April 2019, the Deputy Minister of Primary Health Care, Élia dos Reis Amaral, swore in 17 new HNGV Heads of Department.